 In some cases, metabolic syndrome and insulin resistance syndrome are incorrectly equated to be the same condition, which they are not.
 Based on available data, there is not sufficient evidence to show that insulin resistance causes all of the metabolic risk factors associated with metabolic syndrome.
 Insulin regulates the metabolism of carbohydrates, lipids, and proteins.
 Any impairment in insulin action may have metabolic consequences.
 Insulin resistance may affect arterial muscle, reducing responsiveness to vasoactive stimuli.
-Hyperinsulinemia as a response to insulin resistance may also promote sodium resorption by the kidneys [29; 30].
+Hyperinsulinemia as a response to insulin resistance may also promote sodium resorption by the kidneys [32; 33].

-Studies have shown that insulin-secretory ability predicts the risk of developing type 2 diabetes, with a three-fold increase in risk in persons with low insulin secretion and a five-fold increase in persons with insulin resistance [31].
-Participants in the San Antonio Heart Study were evaluated for insulin resistance and insulin secretion [32].
+Studies have shown that insulin-secretory ability predicts the risk of developing type 2 diabetes, with a three-fold increase in risk in persons with low insulin secretion and a five-fold increase in persons with insulin resistance [34].
+Participants in the San Antonio Heart Study were evaluated for insulin resistance and insulin secretion [35].
 The researchers tested fasting plasma glucose and then performed oral glucose tolerance tests in 1,282 patients who were non-diabetic (i.e., normal fasting glucose and normal glucose tolerance) at baseline.
 Patients with a combination of higher resistance and lower secretion at baseline were most likely to develop diabetes during the eight years of follow-up.

 The number of patients with metabolic syndrome is greater than the number of patients with type 2 diabetes or those with IGT.
 The presence of metabolic syndrome does, however, put patients at an increased risk for developing diabetes.
 A follow-up analysis of the San Antonio Heart Study found that patients who went on to develop diabetes had significantly greater baseline BMI, waist circumference, triglyceride level, and blood pressure and significantly lower baseline HDL than patients who did not go on to develop diabetes.
-This study also found that both the WHO and NCEP ATP III definitions predicted diabetes independently of age, sex, ethnic origin, or family history [33].
+This study also found that both the WHO and NCEP ATP III definitions predicted diabetes independently of age, sex, ethnic origin, or family history [36].
 The risk was particularly high in patients with both IFG and metabolic syndrome but was also elevated in people with metabolic syndrome but not IFG.
+Many other large-scale clinical trials and meta-analyses have reported that the presence of metabolic syndrome is highly predictive of newonset type 2 diabetes in many different populations [37].
+The authors of one study compared the degree of severity of metabolic syndrome and risk of type 2 diabetes conferred by the individual components of metabolic syndrome (ATP III score) with that conferred by the use of a sex- and race-specific continuous metabolic syndrome severity score to predict risk of diabetes [38].
+The study included more than 13,000 participants followed up over a median of 7.8 years.
+The authors found that the use of a sex- and race-specific metabolic syndrome severity score provided an additional prediction of risk of diabetes beyond that predicted solely by the individual components of metabolic syndrome, with a greater risk for Black participants than White participants [38].